Nextiva / Blog / VoIP

 • Providing a helpful response based on intent, sentiment analysis, and available information

-Basic responses are the bread and butter of NLP and IVAs.
+Basic responses are the backbone of customer interactions with NLP and IVAs.
 But it’s dynamic responses based on context where they have the upper hand compared to chatbots and IVRs.

 An example of an IVA that routes incoming calls based on the caller's intent.